One new MSU Texas staff member tests positive for COVID-19

 WICHITA FALLS, Texas (TNN) - Midwestern State University reports one new staff member has tested positive for COVID-19.

-The report, which was updated Monday just after 4 p.m., says the patients are made up of six faculty/staff members and seven students.
-There are currently two active student cases and one active staff case.
+The report, which was updated Wednesday after 4 p.m., says the patients are made up of seven faculty/staff members and seven students.
+There are currently two active staff cases.

 You can view MSU Texas’ Return to Campus plan by clicking here.